markymawk/BrawlCratePlugins/README.md

 **Usage:** Right-click any StgPosition model, parent Model Data [100] BRRES, STPM node, or STPMEntry node inside a stage pac

 Copy stageposition data (blastzones, respawn points) and STPM camera data to all other stage .pac files that contain a given substring.
 For stage files with multiple StgPosition or STPM nodes, only the top-most one will be overwritten.
-This process is irreversible -- always save backups!
+This process is irreversible -- always keep backups!

 ## 2.4 Verify ASL (stageslot) File Data
 **Usage:** Plugins menu > File Checking (P+)